FranzKafkaYu/FranzKafkaYu/README.md

 -->
 - 🔭 I’m currently working on Android Vedio
 - 🌱 I’m currently learning Go,Shell and Python
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Telegram and Github
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with Making Money
 - 💬 Ask me about anything you want If I know
-- 📫 How to reach me:
+- 📫 How to reach me: TG:@CoderfanBaby95
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Reading,Codeing
 - 💬 Be free to ask me about anything [here](https://github.com/FranzKafkaYu/FranzKafkaYu/issues).
 ## ⚡ Technologies